 The Career Intern program started in 2019 with a gift from Jim Hernjak (Mechanical Engineering ‘96, MBA ‘97), which allowed the first cohort of interns to join the Career Center team.
 Since then the Career Intern program has improved and grown each year and continues to serve as a great resource for Lehigh students.
 We are now building upon the legacy Jim started, hoping to continue and expand the Career Intern program for future years.

 Think back to your time as a first-year student trying to make your first resume, or a sophomore hoping for a summer internship, or a junior looking for a networking connection at a dream company and a senior shaping plans for after graduation.
 Career Interns help students with those very situations every week in the career center.
 Career planning can be a daunting task, but we strive to make that process easier and more attainable with the Career Intern program.

 Please help us continue this amazing program and expand the reach of career education on the Lehigh campus.
-A gift to the Center for Career & Professional Development on giving day allows us to continue the Career Intern program in 2022/23.
+A gift to the Center for Career & Professional Development on giving day allows us to continue growing and enhancing the Career Intern program.
 Consider donating today to support our mission to provide career education and connections that support student success.